Gambling has been defined in a variety of ways but can be best described as “putting something of value at risk on an outcome that is due to chance.”

 Experts used to earlier think of addiction as dependency on a chemical or a drug, but they now define it as repeatedly pursuing a rewarding experience despite serious repercussions.
 That experience could be the high of cocaine or heroin; or the thrill of doubling one's money at the casino.

 All our brains follow a reward system.
-This system runs on a chemical called dopamine, which releases happiness.
-Dopamine is usually produced to motivate people to do things to survive.
+This system runs on a chemical which releases happiness.
+This chemical is usually produced to motivate people to do things to survive.
 In this case, to make money.
 Making money is a survival skill because we need money to live in our economy.
-Thus, gambling is addictive because it produces dopamine as a result of anticipating the money-making process.
+Thus, gambling is addictive because it produces a lot of this chemical as a result of anticipating the money-making process.

 This produces pleasure in the brain, making you attain a “high”.
 Gambling helps you reach this state.
 Gamblers turn to their gambling to overcome life's struggles and pain.
 As an example, struggling with one's finances may cause one to become depressed.
 To cover up the pain of suffering depression, the person in question might gamble money to make up for losses.
 Eventually, as the depression is not addressed, the gambling gets worse over time.